TalkingQuickly/talkingquickly.github.io/_drafts/2021-02-21-web-application-authentication-with-nginx-keycloak-oauth2-proxy.md

 Many third party applications we run on Kubernetes will already support either OIDC or LDAP based login.
 Some however will not.
 In addition we may wish to deploy our own applications and use Keycloak to manage access to them without going through the work of adding OIDC or LDAP integration to them.

-We'll use OAuth2 Proxy to add authentication to a simple Ruby application.
-We'll then go one step further and get information about the logged in user and their group membership from within our web application.
+We'll use OAuth2 Proxy to add authentication to a simple nginx container.

+We'll then look at how the application being authenticated can access and decode the Keycloak JSON Web Token and use this for things like group based authorization.

 In it's simplest form, this would allow us to protect internal admin applications.
 In a more complete setup, we could setup a "customers" realm within Keycloak and delegate all of our authentication and authorization to Keycloak.

-We'll be using a generic OIDC adapter for OAuth2 Proxy, so while this tutorial focusses on Keycloak, this should be applicable to any OIDC capable identity provider.

-Note that OAuth2 Proxy is the [suggested replacement](https://www.keycloak.org/2020/08/sunsetting-louketo-project.adoc) for Keycloaks Gatekeeper / Louketo project which reached EOL in August 2020.
+For this we'll be using [OAuth2 Proxy](https://github.com/oauth2-proxy/oauth2-proxy) which is the [suggested replacement](https://www.keycloak.org/2020/08/sunsetting-louketo-project.adoc) for Keycloaks Gatekeeper / Louketo project which reached EOL in August 2020.

 {% include kubernetes-sso/contents.html active="webapps" %}